junxit/us-congress-bills-112/bill.md

   >   - **(C)** a local governmental agency that uses amounts as provided under this paragraph may coordinate or contract with other agencies and entities having particular capacities, specialties, or experience with respect to certain populations or constituencies, including elderly or disabled families or persons, to carry out activities described in subparagraph (A) with respect to such populations or constituencies; and
   >   - **(D)** each local government agency that uses amounts as provided under this paragraph shall submit a report to the Secretary and the Administrator, not later than 12 months after such amounts are first received, which shall include such information as the Secretary and the Administrator jointly consider appropriate to describe the activities conducted using such amounts and the effect of such activities on the retention or acquisition of flood insurance coverage.

-## § 22.
+## § 27.
 Technical corrections

 - **(a)** *Flood Disaster Protection Act of 1973* The Flood Disaster Protection Act of 1973 (42 U.S.C.
 4002 et seq.) is amended—
   - **(1)** by striking “Director” each place such term appears, except in section 102(f)(3) (42 U.S.C.
 4012a(f)(3)), and inserting “Administrator”; and
   - **(2)** in section 201(b) (42 U.S.C.
 4105(b)), by striking “Director’s” and inserting “Administrator’s”.
 - **(b)** *National Flood Insurance Act of 1968* The National Flood Insurance Act of 1968 (42 U.S.C.
 4001 et seq.) is amended—
   - **(1)** by striking “Director” each place such term appears and inserting “Administrator”; and
-  - **(2)** in sections 1363 (42 U.S.C.
+  - **(2)** in section 1363 (42 U.S.C.
 4104), by striking “Director’s” each place such term appears and inserting “Administrator’s”.
 - **(c)** *Federal Flood Insurance Act of 1956* Section 15(e) of the Federal Flood Insurance Act of 1956 (42 U.S.C.
 2414(e)) is amended by striking “Director” each place such term appears and inserting “Administrator”.

-## § 23.
-Report on Write-Your-Own Program
+## § 28.
+Requiring competition for national flood insurance program policies

-Not later than one year after the date of the enactment of this Act, the Administrator of the Federal Emergency Management Agency shall submit to Congress a report describing procedures and policies that the Administrator can implement to limit the percentage of flood insurance polices directly managed by the Agency to not more than 10 percent, if possible, of all flood insurance policies issued in accordance with the National Flood Insurance Program.
+- **(a)** *Report* Not later than the expiration of the 90-day period beginning upon the date of the enactment of this Act, the Administrator of the Federal Emergency Management Agency, in consultation with insurance companies, insurance agents and other organizations with which the Administrator has contracted, shall submit to the Congress a report describing procedures and policies that the Administrator shall implement to limit the percentage of policies for flood insurance coverage under the national flood insurance program that are directly managed by the Agency to not more than 10 percent of the aggregate number of flood insurance policies in force under such program.
+- **(b)** *Implementation* Upon submission of the report under subsection (a) to the Congress, the Administrator shall implement the policies and procedures described in the report.
+The Administrator shall, not later than the expiration of the 12-month period beginning upon submission of such report, reduce the number of policies for flood insurance coverage that are directly managed by the Agency, or by the Agency’s direct servicing contractor that is not an insurer, to not more than 10 percent of the aggregate number of flood insurance policies in force as of the expiration of such 12-month period.
+- **(c)** *Continuation of current agent relationships* In carrying out subsection (b), the Administrator shall ensure that—
+  - **(1)** agents selling or servicing policies described in such subsection are not prevented from continuing to sell or service such policies; and
+  - **(2)** insurance companies are not prevented from waiving any limitation such companies could otherwise enforce to limit any such activity.

-## § 24.
+## § 29.
 Studies of voluntary community-based flood insurance options

 - **(a)** *Studies* The Administrator of the Federal Emergency Management Agency and the Comptroller General of the United States shall each conduct a separate study to assess options, methods, and strategies for offering voluntary community-based flood insurance policy options and incorporating such options into the national flood insurance program.
 Such studies shall take into consideration and analyze how the policy options would affect communities having varying economic bases, geographic locations, flood hazard characteristics or classifications, and flood management approaches.
 - **(b)** *Reports* Not later than the expiration of the 18-month period beginning on the date of the enactment of this Act, the Administrator of the Federal Emergency Management Agency and the Comptroller General of the United States shall each submit a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate on the results and conclusions of the study such agency conducted under subsection (a), and each such report shall include recommendations for the best manner to incorporate voluntary community-based flood insurance options into the national flood insurance program and for a strategy to implement such options that would encourage communities to undertake flood mitigation activities.

-## § 25.
+## § 30.
 Report on inclusion of building codes in floodplain management criteria

 Not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, the Administrator of the Federal Emergency Management Agency shall conduct a study and submit a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate regarding the impact, effectiveness, and feasibility of amending section 1361 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4102) to include widely used and nationally recognized building codes as part of the floodplain management criteria developed under such section, and shall determine—